 nCATS is a multidisciplinary tribology centre.
 We aspire to research and solve next-generation tribological design issues and enable surface interactions to occur with minimal energy loss and impact on the environment.
 We link world-class research groups in key disciplines at the University of Southampton to develop enhanced capabilities in advanced computational and experimental tribology.
-We have also established strategic research partnerships, with access to facilities, with the National Physical Laboratory, Teddington (NPL) and with the tribology/metrology groups at the universities of Cambridge, Huddersfield, Sheffield and Leeds.
+We have also established strategic research partnerships with top groups worldwide.

-We will provide the next generation of underpinning technology in microsystems, biomedical engineering, engineering and engineering chemistry by developing interdisciplinary collaborations across the University and strategic research partnerships with industry.
-We will increase the understanding of tribological processes at all scales and apply this to improve surface life.
+We provide the next generation of underpinning technology in mechanical engineering, microsystems, and biomedical engineering by developing strategic research partnerships with industry.
+We increase the understanding of tribological processes at all scales and apply this to improve surface life.

-Research will include developing sensors and novel probes for tribological processes, the tribology of renewable energy systems, manipulating complex microbial communities at interfaces linked to tribological issues of fouling, friction and corrosion, and the use of advanced techniques to understand the human cellular and biological reactions and biotribological performance of joint implants.
-New self-repairing, adaptive, regenerative and biocompatible surfaces will be developed for less invasive and smarter joint repair or replacement.
+Our research includes developing sensors and novel probes for tribological processes, the tribology of renewable energy systems, manipulating complex microbial communities at interfaces linked to tribological issues of fouling, friction and corrosion, and the use of advanced techniques to understand biotribological performance at the interface of artificial material and live tissue.
+We develop novel self-repairing, adaptive, regenerative multifunctional surfaces for smart applications.